apache/shardingsphere/document/current/content/features/orchestration/config-center.en.md

 ## Data structure

 Config center is defined in the namespace under `config` node.
-It mainly includes the data-management related configuration information such as data source, Sharding, Read-write splitting, ConfigMap and configuration of the Properties, stored in a JSON format.
+It mainly includes the data-management related configuration information such as data source, Sharding, Read-write splitting, ConfigMap and configuration of the Properties, stored in a YAML format.
 You can modify this node to get dynamic configuration management.

 ```
 config